 For a detailed description of the soil conditions at the particular boring locations, please refer to the Boring Logs in the Appendix.

-According to the Soil Survey of Monroe County, Indiana published by the United States Department of Agriculture Soil Conservation Service, the majority of the soils covering this site are classified as Crider-Urban land complex (CtB, CtC).
-The Custom Soil Resource Report for Monroe County, Indiana has been included in the Appendix of this report.
+According to the Soil Survey of Monroe County, Indiana published by the United States classified as Crider-Urban land complex (CtB, CtC).
+The Custom Soil Resource Report for Monroe